JulianCataldo/paper-cms/README.md

 - Hypermedia for non-deterministic data fetching via _refs. | links | URIs_…
 - Plain files data storage for operations convenience (with some trade-offs)

+## Goals

 All these concepts are explored at different levels of implementations in Paper CMS.
-While it's still an experiment, the endgoal is to provide a lightweight solution suitable for projects which :
+While it's still an experiment, the end-goal is to provide a lightweight solution suitable for projects which:

 - Has ten-ish max. editors in charge
 - Needs moderate authoring concurrency with silo-ed document edits